jacobrluttrull/jacobrluttrull/README.md

 ---

 **Let’s Connect!**
-Open to networking and collaborating on Pyt
+Open to networking and collabing on backend or Python projects.
+Feel free to reach me directly through my email.